Russell Bodine

-Russell Bodine (born June 30, 1992) is an American former professional football center.
-He played college football at North Carolina, and was selected by the Cincinnati Bengals in the fourth round of the 2014 NFL draft.
+Russell Bodine (born June 30, 1992) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels, and was selected by the Cincinnati Bengals in the fourth round of the 2014 NFL draft.

 Early life

 A native of Scottsville, Virginia, Bodine attended Fork Union Military Academy, where he was named first-team all-state at the highest of three private school divisions for two straight seasons.
 He was teammates with Morgan Moses, Austin Pasztor, Terrance West, and Carlos Hyde.

 Regarded as a three-star recruit by Rivals.com, Bodine was listed as the No. 8 center prospect in his class.

 College career

 As a sophomore, Bodine started all 12 games at center, having eventual NFL players Travis Bond and Jonathan Cooper lined up on each side of him.